For the media

 • Avoid using electronic devices right before bed.
 Unless you have the intensity down and blue light filters on, any other relaxing activity — yoga, deep breathing, listening to music — is preferable.

-If these steps don’t help, and you find yourself having trouble falling or staying asleep, or you are feeling extra drowsy during the day, Dr. Levinson encourages you to talk with your doctor.
+If these steps don’t help, and you find yourself having trouble falling or staying asleep, or you are feeling extra drowsy during the day, Dr. Laliotis encourages you to talk with your doctor.
 There are many treatments available for sleep disorders.

 Learn more about sleep; get the latest health and wellness news, trends and patient stories from Sharp Health News.